What is the arachnoid mater and how can it affect spine health?

 Cysts associated with the arachnoid mater often are asymptomatic and go undetected.
 The symptoms of radiculopathy, sometimes blamed on arachnoid cysts in the spine, more often are caused by conditions such as osteoarthritis, foraminal stenosis or spinal stenosis.

 If conservative treatment of these symptoms has proven ineffective, a physician may present surgery as an option.
 Laser Spine Institute offers alternatives to traditional open spine surgery.
-Contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure can help you rediscover a life without pain.
+Contact Laser Spine Institute Laser Spine Institute to learn more about our minimally invasive outpatient procedures.
+We can provide you with a free MRI review* that will help determine if you’re a candidate.